sohail2810/LayerCollapse/README.md

 4. **vit_final.ipynb:**
    - Conducts sensitivity analysis on a ViT Tiny model by gradually collapsing different fractions of its layers.
    - Evaluates the performance of each step and the final collapsed model on the ImageNet dataset.

+5. **plot_cifar100.ipynb:**
+   - Plots the training and validation accuracies of various VGG models on the CIFAR-100 dataset.
+   - The models include both vanilla versions and versions with a layer collapsing (LC) technique applied.

+6. **plot_tinyimagenet.ipynb**
+   - Experiment to visually compare the training and validation performance of VGG models with and without LayerCollapse compression across different VGG variants on a tiny part of the Imagenet dataset.
+   - The results suggest that LayerCollapse achieves significant model compression with minimal accuracy loss.